Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <br>

 Enter the Server name.
-Change Authentication to “Username and Password”, enter your login credentials, then click the blue “Sign in” button.
+Change Authentication to “Username and Password”, enter your login credentials, select role ACCOUNTADMIN & then click the blue “Sign in” button.

  ![A](assets/Tab_1.4.png)